Skip site navigation (1)Skip section navigation (2)

 INCHARMAP(str) Returns 1 if str has an entry in the current

-charmap, and 0 otherwise.
+charmap, or 0 otherwise.

-CHARLEN(str) Returns the number of charmap entries in str
+CHARLEN(str) Returns the number of charmap entries in str with

-with the current charmap.
+the current charmap.

-last is position -1) with the current charmap.
+for char with the current charmap.

 Character maps